yuvaly0/FileInstaller/README.md

 ## I Want To Add My Own Action
 If you'd like to add your own action, you only need to create a class that inherits from the abstract class 'Action' and implement two methods
-- act - the method which does the actual logic of the function (e.g CopyPathAction copies a path)
+- act - Does the actual logic of the function (e.g CopyPathAction copies a path)
-- rollback - the method which contains the 'rollback' logic in case other actions have failed after your action has ran
+- rollback - Contains the 'rollback' logic in case other actions have failed after your action has ran

+Pay attention that the 'atomicity' concept start from the moment we call the *copy* method of *Installer*, so your action should not *Throw* inside the constructor.
+Tip, you can create an *initialize* private method which you will call in start of your *act*, from which you can *Throw*.

 ## Where is the rollback occures?
-As mentioned, 'FileInstaller' uses the RAII idiom, we refer to each action as a 'Resource', if we got an exception during the running of the actions, we will set a property named *_shouldRollback*, in the dtor of 'Installer' we check this flag, and as needed we call *_rollbackHandler->rollback*
+As mentioned, 'FileInstaller' uses the RAII idiom, we refer to each action as a 'Resource'.
+If we got an exception during the running of the actions, we will set a property named *_shouldRollback*, in the dtor of 'Installer' we check this flag, and if needed we call *_rollbackHandler->rollback*.

 ## Example
 An example for a main function to look like is